1. NI Real-Time Hypervisor Overview

-You can use two physical Ethernet connections (one assigned to LabVIEW Real-Time and one assigned to Windows XP or Red Hat Enterprise Linux) to communicate between OSs on a Real-Time Hypervisor system.
+You can use two physical Ethernet connections, one assigned to LabVIEW Real-Time and one assigned to Windows, to communicate between OSs on a Real-Time Hypervisor system.
 In addition, the Real-Time Hypervisor provides a built-in virtual Ethernet connection that is implemented in software and emulated in each OS.
 Essentially, the virtual Ethernet connection appears in the general-purpose host OS just as a typical physical adapter (it has an IP address as usual).
 Identically, the LabVIEW Real-Time side of the virtual Ethernet adapter can be configured from the NI Measurement & Automation Explorer (MAX) configuration utility.

 Furthermore, a virtual console connect (COM4 or ttyS3) is provided on Real-Time Hypervisor systems.
 You can use the virtual console to view debug output from the LabVIEW Real-Time side of a hypervisor controller.
 This is useful for obtaining the IP address of LabVIEW Real-Time at boot-up or for viewing debug strings sent from LabVIEW Real-Time applications.

 Because both physical and virtual Ethernet connections use interrupts, they introduce performance overhead on Real-Time Hypervisor systems (see the Interrupt Latency and Performance section).
 In addition, sending data via virtual Ethernet is typically slightly slower than physical Ethernet when running on the hypervisor due to the need to compute checksums in software.

 Below are some benchmarks comparing the throughput of Ethernet communication on both hypervisor and non-hypervisor systems.